Search Filters

 Individual Treatment Selection for Acute Achilles Tendon Rupture Based on yhe Copenhagen Achilles Length Measurements (CALM)

-Kristoffer W. Barfod, MD, PhD, DENMARK Maria S. Hansen, PT, MSc, DENMARK Håkon Sandholdt, DENMARK Anders Boesen, MD, DENMARK Per Hölmich, DMSc, Prof., DENMARK Anders Troelsen, MD, PhD, DMSc, Prof., DENMARK Morten Tange Kristensen, PT, PhD, Prof., DENMARK
+Kristoffer W. Barfod, MD, PhD, Prof., DENMARK Maria S. Hansen, PT, MSc, DENMARK Håkon Sandholdt, DENMARK Anders Boesen, MD, DENMARK Per Hölmich, DMSc, Prof., DENMARK Anders Troelsen, MD, PhD, DMSc, Prof., DENMARK Morten Tange Kristensen, PT, PhD, Prof., DENMARK

 Sports Orthopedic Research Center - Copenhagen (SORC-C), Arthroscopic Center, Department of Orthopedic Surgery, Copenhagen University Hospital Hvidovre, Copenhagen, DENMARK